Do You Have The Entrepreneurial Spirit? Then Start A Rural Business

 No worries.
-Because distance doesn't matter anymore.
-The 'rural-preneur' can come from anywhere, live anywhere in the world - in a high-rise apartment in the middle of a metropolis or on top of a mountain.
+Distance doesn't matter anymore.
+A 'rural-preneur' can come from anywhere, live anywhere in the world - in a high-rise apartment in the middle of a metropolis or at the top of a mountain.

 It's your attitude toward adaptation that counts.
-Everyone & every business is inhibited in some way.
-But the principles of running a successful business are the same, no matter if you live an hour away from your suppliers or three blocks.
+Everyone & every business is inhibited in some way, right?
+But the principles of running a successful business are the same, no matter if you live an hour away from your suppliers or a mere three blocks.

 But don't count out your local community

-Well, since this is called 'Rural Woman', I'm going to address mainly those who live and operate their business from their own wide open spaces.
-But remember, the principles of business are the same for everyone.
+Well, since this is called 'Rural Woman', I will address issues mainly for those who live and operate their business from their own wide open spaces.
+But remember, the basic principles of business are the same for everyone.